 Sevilla (also known as Seville in English) is located in Spain’s southern Andalusia region.
 It is the fourth largest city in Spain and offers travelers an assortment of activities in and around it.
-Over 2 million people visit the Sevilla province each year with many of those tourists heading to the city of the same name for fun and excitement.
+Over 2 million people visit the Sevilla province each year with many of those tourists heading to the city for fun and excitement.

 The city is enchanting with its beautiful streets and palm trees that dot it.
 Sevilla has an atmosphere far different from the other big cities of Spain.
-History buffs and sightseers will find a nearly endless array of landmarks to visit including the Catedral de Sevilla, Acuario Sevilla, and the Real Alcazar.
+History buffs and sightseers will find a nearly endless array of landmarks showcasing spanish culture to visit.
+These include the Catedral de Sevilla, Acuario Sevilla, and the Real Alcazar.

 Petrolheads will find a driving experience at the Circuito Monteblanco, to rival Europe’s other racetracks.
 Sevilla is also home to the Museo de Carruajes de Sevilla.
 It is a fantastic museum filled with horse-drawn carriages from a bygone era.
 They may not have had motors, but they still make for a great sight to see.

 Local Favorite: Carrillada de cerdoSeville is well-known for its tapas bars and restaurants.
 So, when out on the town, tapas bar hopping, be sure to order up a dish of Carrillada de cerdo.
 Carrillada de cerdo are pork cheeks made by stewing the meat in a wine reduction.
 Other ingredients may be added to the meat to add flavor.
 Pork cheek is a rather lean cut of meat compared to other pork products.
 It is believed carrillada de cerdo is a more recent addition to local menus, possibly first being served up in the late 1970s.
 With a wide variety of tapas bars serving it, you can explore the city in an attempt to find the best recipe.

 Basílica de la Macarena

 Top Tourist Attractions